Study abroad with some of the best in business

 In Milan, students take

-Before you can qualify to be a part of a Business Consulting Internship, you must have completed MNGT 3100, MKTG 3310 and FINC 3610 at least one semester before participation.
-Additionally to qualify, you must be a business major (those with a 3.0 GPA and Senior standing at the program start will be given priority).
+Before you can qualify to be a part of a Business Consulting Internship, you must have completed MNGT 3100/3107, MKTG 3310/3317 and FINC 3610/3617 PRIOR to program start.
+Additionally to qualify, you must be a business major, and those with a 3.0 GPA and Senior standing at the program start will be given priority.
 While not required, it is recommended that you participate during the summer after your Junior year and before your Senior year.

 We recommend that you first speak with your academic advisor, the program director and your parent(s) or guardian(s) before making a final decision.